 Negligence in any form can and will lead to serious accidents, injuries, and — tragically — fatalities.

-If you have lost a loved one to negligence, contact our experienced wrongful death attorneys today, so we can begin preserving the evidence necessary to investigate your claim and pursue real results for you and your family.
+If you have lost a loved one to negligence in Florida, contact our experienced wrongful death attorneys in Miami today, so we can begin preserving the evidence necessary to investigate your claim and pursue real results for you and your family.

-What Type of Financial Compensation Can I Pursue During a Wrongful Death Claim?
+What Type of Financial Compensation Can I Pursue During a Florida Wrongful Death Claim?

-If you lost a loved one to negligence – no matter how it occurred – you may be entitled to pursue the liable party for financial recovery for your damages.
+If you lost a loved one to negligence in Florida – no matter how it occurred – you may be entitled to pursue the liable party for financial recovery for your damages.

 We will outline your complete financial recovery needs, which may include: